JosefNemec/PlayniteDocs/docs/manual/features/keyboardLauncher.md

 ![keyboardLauncherExtensions](images/keyboardLauncher_KeyboardLauncherExtensions.jpg)

-Extensions have a default `keyword` that can be entered in the search box of the launcher to activate but it can be changed in the keyboard launcher settings indicated in the previous section.
+Extensions have a default `keyword` that can be entered at the start of the search box in the launcher to activate them but it can be changed in the keyboard launcher settings indicated in the previous section.